riscv-steel/riscv-steel/docs/steelio.md

 ## Instruction fetch interface

 The instruction fetch interface has two signals used in the instruction fetch process, shown in the table below.
-The process of fetching instructions is explained in the section [Timing Diagrams / Instruction Fetch](timing.md#instruction-fetch).
+The process of fetching instructions is explained in the section [Instruction Fetch](timing.md#instruction-fetch).

 | **Signal**        | **Width**  | **Direction**  | **Description**                                                                                                                                                                        |
 | :---------------- | :--------- | :------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |